 Both for-profit and nonprofit agencies can help you enroll in a debt management program.
 Nonprofit organizations only recommend a program if it’s the best option for you; otherwise, they tell you where to go.

 If a DMP is the right option, you can enroll through the same agency that evaluated you in Step 1.
 Here’s what you can expect:

-First the counselor asks which debts you want included in the program.
+- First the counselor asks which debts you want to include in the program.
 Enrollment is 100% voluntary, so there’s no requirement to include all your accounts.

 The idea is that the counseling team helps you become a better money manager that’s more effective at managing debt.
 That way, once you get out of debt, you can stay that way.

 - Answer questions about various options for debt relief